 Ubuntu Linux terminal color generally, by default is magenta or black.
 And if you are not comfortable with the default color you change both the background and font or text color of the Ubuntu Linux shell.
 People generally prefer the Ubuntu terminal’s default color which is black background and white text color to avoid any kind of distraction.
 But you can be creative for fun in front of your friends by changing the bash background color in Ubuntu.

-Note: For performing this, Ubuntu default color change guide, we are using the Ubuntu 17.04.
+Note: For performing this, Ubuntu default color change guide, we are using Ubuntu 22.04.

 Step 1: Run the Ubuntu command terminal.

 Step 2: Hover on the top bar of the Ubuntu and the menu will appear.
 Select the option “Profile Preference”

 Step 3: Under the Profile preference you can set multiple things like Ubuntu terminal font size, Command preference, Text and background colors, and compatibility.

 Here in this tutorial, we will select the color tab and under that, you will find all color customization settings.

 First of all, uncheck the option “Use colors from system theme” which is meant to instruct the Ubuntu terminal to use the default colors.